 - no premature prodrug bioactivation in the upper GI tract

-- and quantitative enzyme-mediated parent release in the colonic area
+- quantitative, enzyme-mediated parent release in the colonic area

 gut restricted approach

-Following oral administration, giiant’s prodrug candidates are first inactive, poorly absorbed and remained restricted to the gut.
-This prevents systemic exposure of their active form, for safer therapies.
-Once activated by the gut microbiota at desired location, it achieves high concentration of active drug, locally at the inflammation site into the GI tract.
+Following oral administration, giiant’s prodrug candidates are first inactive, poorly absorbed and remain restricted to the gut.
+This prevents systemic exposure of their active form allowing for safer therapies.
+Once activated by the gut microbiota at desired location, high concentration of the active drug is achieved locally at the site of inflammation in the GI tract.

-giiant’s Precision Delivery Platform uses the phosphodiesterase-4 (PDE4) enzyme as first therapeutic target.
+giiant’s Precision Delivery Platform uses the phosphodiesterase-4 (PDE4) enzyme as its first therapeutic target.
 PDE4 is highly expressed in immune and proinflammatory cells.
-The inhibition of PDE4 prevents transcription factors, such as NF-κB, from inducing the expression of various proinflammatory mediators involved in IBD, like TNF-alpha and various interleukins.
+The inhibition of PDE4 prevents transcription factors, such as NF-κB, from inducing the expression of various proinflammatory mediators involved in IBD, such as TNF-α and various interleukins.